 The main staircase was a wide spiral housed within a small projecting tower at the south-west corner of the main block, and the original entrance was most probably in the re-entrant angle.

 Traquair was one of a series of towers along the Tweed valley, each of which was visible from the next.
 Elibank would signal to Holylee, Holylee to Scrogbank, Scrogbank to Caberston, Caberston to Bold, Bold to Purvishill and then on to a continuing chain from Innerleithen to the north-west.

 The signal would then pass along to Traquair, Grieston, Ormiston, Cardrona, Nether Horsburgh, Horsbrugh, Haystoun, Peebles and on to Neidpath.
 From Neidpath it would continue to Caverhill, Barns, Lyne, Easter Happrew, Easter Dawyck, Hillhouse, West Dawyck, Dreva and on to Tinnis.

 In the late 16th century a new wing was added, running south-west from, and flush with, the stair tower, giving the castle something like a Z-plan.
 In the re-entrant angle created by the join of these two phases of building, to the south-east, a new extension added an extra room to each floor in 1599.

+Despite this further additions were made to Traquair House in 1642 by the 1st Earl.
 He created a new entrance porch on the front of the late 16th century block, and the bottom of the spiral staircase was diverted to meet it.
 The 1st Earl also modified the attic level, adding dormer windows and steeply-pitched roofs.